 Moving from project to product: keys to developing successful data science products

-· Lack of a data pipeline for predictive model development: Model development requires a pipeline for facilitating communication of data between the management platform and data scientists.
+· A data pipeline for predictive model development: Model development requires a pipeline for facilitating communication of data between the management platform and data scientists.
 Ideally, the data engineering team will establish API endpoints that enable easy querying of data by end users, which may be extracted from a variety of sources, to support model development or business intelligence initiatives.
 In this manner, back-end changes can be made to data models without impacting how end users interact with the endpoints.
 The existence of multiple use cases for data access driven by multiple user types may also influence architecture decisions required to efficiently support these endpoints.

 The final interaction of importance is that between data engineers and data scientists, which results in the development of a data science pipeline.
-As detailed previously, a data science pipeline facilitates data access for model development purposes and establishes a pathway for the resulting models to be implemented in production.
-However, in the absence of interaction with subject matter experts, such efforts are likely to fail due to:
+As detailed previously, a data science pipeline facilitates data access for model development and establishes a pathway for the resulting models to be implemented in production.
+Developing a data science product requires building upon this interaction by establishing:

-· Lack of a defined problem statement: Subject matter experts have a better understanding of the problem statements whose solution have value to both them and the organization.
+· A defined problem statement: Subject matter experts have a better understanding of the problem statements whose solution have value to both them and the organization.
 Their expertise in the field can ensure that the models developed are fit to purpose and produce novel insights rather than reproduce prior knowledge.
 Engaging subject matter experts in model development can also create a vested interest in the resulting product, which can substantially increase the chances of model adoption.
 Model adoption by the target audience is critical in creating a data science product, as even the best predictive model cannot provide value if it isn’t being used.

-Ultimately, the failure of a data science project to evolve into a product can typically be traced back to failures at the intersections of these interactions.
-Knowing the essential components and potential pitfalls of data science projects in advance will hopefully help your team in developing future successful data science products.
+Ultimately, the successful evolution of a data science project into a product is driven by subject matter experts, data engineers and data scientists working in an integrated fashion to produce value from data through the use of predictive models.
+Hopefully, knowing the essential components of data science projects in advance will help your team in developing successful data science products in the future.